Is Aussie bad for your hair?

 When wrestling with knots, this strengthening detangler aims to make combing less painful.
 Infused with Aussie’s signature Australian jojoba, it provides slip and hydration to curls, promising to minimize breakage.

-Reviews indicate the cream does help smooth out tangles with minimal frizz.
+Analysis indicate the cream does help smooth out tangles with minimal frizz.
 However, multiple consumers note that you need significant product amounts to evenly coat strands from roots to ends.
 So you may run through bottles quicker than expected.

 Miracle Curls Frizz Fighting Buttercream